Real Estate Law

 Contact Our Real Estate Lawyers for a Free Initial Consultation

 At Platt & Westby, P.C., we perform contract review, drafting and preparation of instruments for reasonable fees.
-Many questions can be answered and contracts reviewed during our initial conference which we offer at no charge.
-Please contact our office or call 602-277-4441 to speak with an experienced real estate attorney.
+Many questions can be answered and contracts reviewed during our initial conference, which we offer at no charge.

 We represent borrowers and lenders regarding the anti-deficiency statutes in Arizona.
 These statutes generally limit the lender's remedies against the borrower after a foreclosure.
 Not all borrowers or properties qualify under the antideficiency statutes.